 Assessment Instruments

 Our assessment instruments (the pretest and post-tests) had two parts.
-The first part was a multiple choice test that assessed the individual subtasks in the instructional diagram.
+The first part was a multiple choice test that assessed the individual subtasks in the instructional analysis diagram.
 The second part was a free response coding questions that assessed the top level instructional goal.
 To generate the multiple choice questions, we drew upon the performance objectives defined earlier, using those that could be cast into a multiple choice form.
 The misconceptions that we found in our earlier analysis (semi-automated inspection and observation) and refined in our instructional analysis drove the creation of the distractors we used for the test.

 After creating the test, we used the answer choices to generate a formalized list of knowledge components as the student’s selection of an answer choice represents knowledge we can infer the student to have (or not have).
-Table 3 has a small sample list of KCs.
-The authors are happy to provide the full list on request.
+Table 3 has a small sample list of KCs (full list provided on request).
 It is important

-to keep in mind that different instructors will come up with differ- ent KCs which can be a combination of both teaching differences and student population differences because KCs are inferred by instructors from student performance.
-Note that while the knowl- edge components were derived from the assessments we made, the distractors themselves were built upon the misconceptions that we observed and inferred our students to have, and as such are biased towards our student population.
-That being said, a large number of these knowledge components are likely transferable to other student populations, or as a starting point for other instructors.
+to keep in mind that, because KCs are inferred by instructors from student performance, different instructors will come up with different KCs due to both teaching differences and student population differences.
+That being said, a large number of these knowledge components are likely transferable to other student populations, or may serve as a starting point for other instructors.

 COLLECT AND TABULATE DATA